stromajer/123sms.biz/README.md

 # 123sms.biz API PHP CLIENT
-Simple class for work with http://123sms.biz API
+Simple class for work with http://123sms.biz (http://123sms.sk) API

 This class fasten work with 123sms.biz SMS gateway.

 It can:
--Send one / multiple SMS
+-- Send one / multiple SMS
--Get remaining credit information
+-- Get remaining credit information
--Verify telephone number
+-- Verify telephone number

 If you want more functionality from 123sms.biz API, feel free to message me <stromaler@gospace.sk>.